 Accreditation elevates the stature of the profession, public relations societies and individual APRs.
 As employers demand more strategic, sophisticated communications counsel from their public relations staff, there is growing reliance on professional certification as a hiring and promotion criterion, both in the U.S. and abroad.

-For information on accreditation, contact PRSA Hawaii Accreditation Co-Chair Duke Gonzales, APR.
+For information on accreditation, contact PRSA Hawaii Accreditation Co-Chair David Pettinger, APR.